superzero10/satisfactory-server-debian/README.md

 The `update_satisfactory.sh` script checks for and applies server updates via SteamCMD, then restarts the server.

-This is also set up using the `setup_crontab.sh` script, which schedules it to run daily at 3 AM.
+This is also set up using the `setup_crontab_debian.sh` script, which schedules it to run daily at 3 AM.

 ### 4. Automate Daily Restarts

 The `restart_satisfactory.sh` script restarts the server daily to maintain optimal performance.

-This is also configured via the `setup_crontab.sh` script to run daily at 5 AM.
+This is also configured via the `setup_crontab_debian.sh` script to run daily at 5 AM.

 ### 5. Install the Web Interface (AMP)